Genomon-Project/EBFilter/README.md

 ## Introduction

-EBFilter is a software for filtering false poistive somatic mutations in cancer genome sequencing data analysis.
+EBFilter is a software for filtering false positives somatic mutations in cancer genome sequencing data analysis.
-EBFilter accepts a list of candidates somatic mutation alreadly narrowed down to some extents, and performs the main step of [EBCall](https://github.com/friend1ws/EBCall),
+EBFilter accepts a list of candidates somatic mutation already narrowed down to some extents, and performs the main step of [EBCall](https://github.com/friend1ws/EBCall),

-1. estimate the parameters of the beta-binomial sequencing error model using multiple non-matched contorol sequencing data at the position of interest
+1. estimate the parameters of the beta-binomial sequencing error model using multiple non-matched control sequencing data at the position of interest
 2. get the predictive mismatch ratio derived from the above estimation and compare it with the observed mismatch ratio of tumor samples
-3. if the mismatch ratio of the tumor sample is significantly deviated from the predicted mismatch ratio, then we idenitfy it as highly-likely somatic mutation
+3. if the mismatch ratio of the tumor sample is significantly deviated from the predicted mismatch ratio, then we identify it as highly-likely somatic mutation

-Therefore, you can use EBFilter along with your own mutation calling program or some popular mutation callers (e.g., MuTect, VarScan 2), which we believe will reduce large parts of false positives with a slight computational cost.
+Therefore, you can use EBFilter along with your own mutation calling program
+or some popular mutation callers (e.g., MuTect, VarScan 2), which we believe will reduce large parts of false positives with a slight computational cost.